simonmiller99/infometis-local/README.md

 ## Usage
 An experimental platform for stream processing.

-## Build and Test
+## Build and Run
-Instantiate the configuration docker-compose, configure ElasticSearch and Streamsets, build the configured images and run the docker-compose.
+Follow the INSTRUCTIONS.md page for build and run instructions.